 Short answer: yes.
 Red wine is loaded with antioxidants and polyphenols (find out more about the health benefits of wine), and is low in sugar which won’t raise your blood sugar.

 - Red wine IS the lowest sugar wine which has about 0.9 g per 175ml glass.
+And if you are worried about how many calories in a glass of red wine you can get, the amount is also one of the lowest.

 Also, drinking a glass of wine per day can reduce the risks of heart disease if you have well-controlled type 2 diabetes, as concluded in a study about moderate alcohol intake.
 Benefits of drinking red wine if you have diabetes include improved post-meal blood sugar levels and improved insulin resistance.
 The same study also points out that components of red wine, like polyphenols, are the ones that bring all the benefits.
+Opt also for low alcohol wine.

 Can diabetics drink wine safely?